 Can I receive my salary on a crypto card?

 Not directly in most cases.
 Crypto cards do not typically provide an IBAN or bank account number for salary deposits.
 The typical flow: receive salary in a bank or Wise account, buy USDC, load your crypto card.
-Some exchange cards (Coinbase, OKX) can accept bank transfers to your exchange account, which comes close.
+Some exchange cards (Coinbase, Crypto.com) can accept bank transfers to your exchange account, which comes close.

 What about sending money home to family?